 Note that parking is free on Sunday!
 Another reason to come and visit us.

 If you are a boater, you probably already know the famous Bingley Five Rise Locks on the Leeds and Liverpool canal.
 One of the main tourist attraction in town, this industrial heritage feature was opened in 1774 and has seen thousands of narrow boats going through its doors ever since.
 Today the Canal & River Trust is in charge of its maintenance and we highly recommend that you pay a visit to the site.
 The locks are only 11 miles from Leeds out of the 127 miles to Liverpool.

-However the canal is not just for boaters as the towpath is open to anyone and you can walk or cycle at a leisurely pace along it, We recommend that you check the Bingley Five Rise Locks page from Canal & River Trust for further information – you can now download an interactive app
+However the canal is not just for boaters as the towpath is open to anyone and you can walk or cycle at a leisurely pace along it, We recommend that you check our Bingley Five Rise Locks Family Walk for further information – you can now download an interactive app